-- In accordance with public health guidance that indicates face coverings are an effective method of source control, justice sector partners and members of the public are required to wear face coverings when attending courthouses. - Court attendees are asked to bring their own face coverings; however, face coverings will be available to those who do not bring their own. - A limited number of exceptions apply to the mandatory face covering rule whereby individuals will not be required to wear a face covering, specifically: - When testifying or making submissions in court. - o Children under two years of age. - Children under five years of age, either chronologically or developmentally, who can not be persuaded to wear a face covering by their caregiver. - Persons with an underlying physical or mental medical condition which inhibits the ability to independently wear a face covering. - Persons who are unable to place or remove a face covering without assistance. - Persons who have a medical reason for not wearing a face covering such as, but not limited to, respiratory disease. - Additional accommodations in accordance with the Ontario Human Rights Code. - If a person refuses to wear a face covering, they will be asked to identify the exception that prevents them from wearing a face covering. - Training on the management of exemptions to wearing a face covering will be provided to staff conducting screening.
+- In accordance with public health guidance that indicates face coverings are an effective method of source control, justice sector partners and members of the public are required to wear face coverings when attending courthouses. - Court attendees are asked to bring their own face coverings; however, face coverings will be available to those who do not bring their own. - A limited number of exceptions apply to the mandatory face covering rule whereby individuals will not be required to wear a face covering, specifically: - When testifying or making submissions in court. - o Children under two years of age. - Children under five years of age, either chronologically or developmentally, who can not be persuaded to wear a face covering by their caregiver. - Persons with an underlying physical or mental medical condition which inhibits the ability to independently wear a face covering. - Persons who are unable to place or remove a face covering without assistance.

+- Persons who have a medical reason for not wearing a face covering such as, but not limited to, respiratory disease. - Persons, who, for any religious reason, cannot wear a face covering or cannot wear a face covering in a manner that would properly provide source control. - Additional accommodations in accordance with the Ontario Human Rights Code. - If a person refuses to wear a face covering, they will be asked to identify the exception that prevents them from wearing a face covering. - Training on the management of exemptions to wearing a face covering will be provided to staff conducting screening.